louis77/sql_c3/README.md

         String a_string;
         String a_null;

-        // Scan each column into a variable.
-At the moment only String is supported. res.scan(0, &a_num)!;
+        // Scan each column into a variable. res.scan(0, &a_num)!;
         res.scan(1, &a_string)!;
         res.scan(2, &a_null)!;